emso-c/stream-analyser/README.md

 - `datacollector`: Collects required data.
 - `datarefiner`: Refines collected raw data to be analysed.
 - `chatanalyser`: Analyses the refined data.
+- `keyphrase_finder`: Finds keyphrases using NLP.
 - `filehandler`: Handles almost everything related to files.
 Including reading, writing, updating and deleting cached files, logs and exports.
-- `structures`: Stores important data models.
+- `structures`: Stores vital data models.
 - `utils`: Includes various functions that does small jobs.

 ## Initializing the object

 The only required parameter is the id of the stream url.
-The instance can be initalized as a context manager with the `with` keyword if wanted too:
+The instance can be initalized as a context manager with the `with` keyword, which is **recommended**:
 ```python
 analyser_object = StreamAnalyser("l8Hgi4jF7Zc")
 ```